0x48piraj/belle-spotter/README.md

 Using the existing studies, this project was created for Jaipur's biggest cultural fest Manipal University Jaipur organizes, called, Oneiros.

+It all started with &mdash; **what if** we set-up a camera in the event where anyone can participate by facing the camera and can get rated, registering their scores on a wall.

+### Acknowledgments

+I read articles, I found sample snippets, combined all of them to build something unique.

+**DON'T PLAGIARIZE** _for fuck's sake!_

+The point I'm trying to make is, use your imagination to build upon this project.
+I have some wild ideas to share &mdash;

+#### Wild Ideas

+- Integrate the belle-spotter on a drone or a robot i.e. rate me robot
+- Make an android app which can be to scan faces
+- Make a web-app that can be used to hold a contest?

 ### Paradox

 A 5x3 index card, for example, meets the Golden Ratio standard.